cqse/teamscale-jacoco-agent/src/main/resources/windows/README.md

-The contents of this directory can be used to install the CQSE JaCoCo client as a windows service.
+The contents of this directory can be used to install the Teamscale JaCoCo client as a windows service.
 This ensures that it is automatically restarted on system reboot.

 To install the service first configure the client and ensure it can